 Two extensions are apart of the New Jersey Turnpike network.
 The Pearl Harbor Memorial Turnpike Extension provides a direct link between the north-south toll road (Exit 6) and the Pennsylvania Turnpike mainline (Interstate 276) at Bristol, Pennsylvania.
 This east-west roadway doubles as future Interstate 95, awaiting completion of the PA Turnpike and I-95 interchange at Bristol slated for late 2018.
 The New Jersey Turnpike Extension comprises Interstate 78 from Exit 14 east to Jersey City and Hoboken, providing direct access between the Turnpike (Interstate 95) and the Holland Tunnel into Manhattan.

-NJ Turnpike Highway Guides
+New Jersey Turnpike Guides

 Since Interstate 95 follows the New Jersey Turnpike from Exit 7A northward to Interstate 80, and future Interstate 95 follows the Pearl Harbor Memorial Turnpike Extension and the north-south road from Exit 6 to Interstate 195, the guides for the New Jersey Turnpike double as the guides for I-95.